 A larger show might have told me even more.
 Winsor's cement, nails, and burnt wood push the vocabulary of land art to its limits.
 She has also made art of hemp twined around steel rods and logs.
 A less polemical exhibition could have had room for sculpture like hers and Ferrara's cubes.
 It would have allowed less of an affront to museum culture, but it would have done still more to recover a style and its affinities.
 Denes buried her time capsule alongside rice for, she hoped, a century—and its time may come.

-"Decoys, Complexes, and Triggers" comes a disappointing personal history and a ray of hope.
+"Decoys, Complexes, and Triggers" brings a disappointing personal history and yet a ray of hope.
 Certainly when even the Guggenheim Museum devotes six floors to a woman, there is hope.
 Louise Bourgeois fills the entire ramp and then some.
 Only David Smith has had so full a retrospective there in recent years, quite apart from shows elsewhere of David Smith for his paintings and Cubi, and even he could not match her fecundity.
 After all, she has outlived him by over forty years.
 Just as important, Bourgeois and other women are giving the present moment an ancestry, most obviously with "WACK!" at P.S.
 1, "Role Play: Feminist Art Revisited" at Galerie Lelong, and now at SculptureCenter.

 Jerry Saltz frequently notes the disproportion of male artists in Chelsea, with statistics that would do the Guerilla Girls proud.
 By comparison, I can offer only anecdotal evidence and chance impressions.
 Naturally some institutions have a better track record than others.
-Men dominate emerging artists at the Studio Museum in Harlem, MOMA seems fixated on finding art big and blustery enough for its atrium, and Biennials sometimes settle for female alcoves.
+Men dominate emerging artists at the Studio Museum in Harlem, MoMA seems fixated on finding art big and blustery enough for its atrium, and Biennials sometimes settle for female alcoves.
 Still, the Whitney has recently had stellar shows of Beth Campbell, Kara Walker, Kiki Smith, and Lorna Simpson.
 The Jewish Museum has dedicated an exemplary string of shows to Chantal Akerman, Joan Snyder, Eva Hesse, and Louise Nevelson, plus a room for "exclusions" in its current look at Abstract Expression.

 The Guggenheim by comparison seems an embarrassment, but it reflects, one can hope, only a passing fashion.
 Perhaps art's equivalent of Hollywood, like the real thing, is just having its Jude Apatow moment.
 A former auto welder like Smith may have known his own over-the-top male gestures, but Matthew Barney or Cai Guo-Qiang have more to do with entertainments and provocations elsewhere—including Takashi Murakami or Jean-Michel Basquiat in Brooklyn, soft-core painting from John Currin, and any number of trashy installations that border on architecture.
 And these things appear at venues upscale enough to afford them.
 That still leaves plenty bubbling up from beneath.
 If I had to name shows this year that I most vividly remember, I should hardly know where to begin.

 For hope, I could point to a cavalcade of exhibitions on precisely the question—the place of women in contemporary art.
 The Brooklyn Museum created its Sackler Center for that purpose, even if most of it goes to Judy Chicago.
 Its "Global Feminisms" descended into mindless cheerleading, but "The Feminine Mystique" in Jersey City made a good antidote.
 Even the Guggenheim picked a woman, Tacita Dean, for its last yawn of a Booker Prize and let women photographers steal the scene of its "Family Pictures."
-Women have also had central places in surveys of the 1970s quite apart from feminism—such as Jennifer Bartlett in the Broida collection, Lynda Benglis in "High Times, Hard Times," and Marina Abramovic and Carolee Schneeman in one after another regurgitation of shock art at P.S.
+Women have also had central places in surveys of the 1970s quite apart from feminism—such as Jennifer Bartlett in the Broida collection, Benglis in "High Times, Hard Times," and Marina Abramovic and Carolee Schneemann in one after another regurgitation of shock art at P.S.
 1. As for my own oversights, if I had to name shows this year that I most wish I had found words to review, I should pick Judith Bernstein in January at Mitchell Algus and Carrie Mae Weems in February at Jack Shainman.

 These shows have to do with more than political correctness or even political art.
 They do exactly what good criticism does—supply a new context for the familiar and unfamiliar alike.
 Not coincidentally, they follow many years of gender studies, as not just advocacy but insight—into artists male and female, past and present.
 I simply had to feature feminism in my thematic index when I created this site in 1994.
 All these critical and curatorial efforts are about creating a past within the confines of the present, what some feminists like to call finding "our mothers."
 However, therein lies a problem, especially in a time of success, of a greater public, and of banking on results.